OpenVLThinker: Complex Vision-Language Reasoning via Iterative SFT-RL Cycles: Experiment Details

 \section{Experiment Details}

 We thank LLaMA-Factory\footnote{https://github.com/hiyouga/LLaMA-Factory} and EasyR1\footnote{https://github.com/hiyouga/EasyR1} for open-sourcing the training framework that we used for SFT and GRPO.
 In Table~\ref{tab:hyper-sft} and \ref{tab:hyper-grpo}, we detail the hyperparameters that we used for SFT, GRPO and inference.
 We further lay out the prompts we used for generating image captions.
+Experiments were conducted on GPU clusters to the similar level of NVIDIA H100 80GB GPU.
+SFT/Distillation requires 30 minutes and RL requires 20 hours for each iteration.
+In addition, distillation data generation with verification requires about 8 hours.

 \begin{AIbox}{Prompt for image description generation} Please provide a detailed description of this image that could help another AI model understand it completely.
 Be specific and comprehensive while maintaining natural language flow. \end{AIbox}